wavefrontHQ/docs/pages/doc/ts_lowpass.md

 lowpass(<spanDuration>, <spansExpression>)
 ```

 You can use `lowpass()` with time series, with traces, and with spans.
+Multiple operators can be used at the same time.

 <table style="width: 100%;">
 <colgroup>